 Dental Implants in Salt Lake City, Utah

 If you have lost teeth, Dr. Keith Warr and Dr. Margaret Hyams may recommend replacing them with dental implants.
 Implants replace both the roots and crowns of your teeth to restore your oral health, function and smile, making them the ideal option for replacing your missing teeth.
-Call Warr Dental at 801-355-5385 to schedule your consultation with our dentists and learn more about dental implants in Salt Lake City, Utah.
+Call Warr Dental at 801-355-5385 to schedule your consultation with our dentists and learn more about dental implants in Millcreek, Utah.

 What Are Dental Implants?